commandeer/open/serverless-dynamo-foreign-keys-plugin/README.md

 If you deploy your Serverless infrastructure using the `sls deploy` command, the plugin starts running automatically once the deploy is finished.

-2) `sls dynamo-stream`
+2) `sls foreign-keys`

-In case you would like to run the plugin on demand, there is a separate command for it called `dynamo-stream`.
+In case you would like to run the plugin on demand, there is a separate command for it called `foreign-keys`.
-Running `sls dynamo-stream` will not run the deploy and it will only try to connect the lambdas to your DynamoDB streams.
+Running `sls foreign-keys` will not run the deploy and it will only put the data into the tags for the DynamoDB tables.
-Please note that the plugin relies on having a successful serverless deploy first.
-Meaning that before running your `dynamo-stream` command, you'll need to make sure all lambdas are already deployed by Serverless.

 ## Release